xre22zax/xre22zax/README.md

 </br>

-Recently transformed from web development to my dream job data analysis. with my great aptitude for learning i have been skilling to data analysis with self taught infrastructure data integrity, visualization and statistics.
+I self-taught myself crucial data analysis skills in just a year, including infrastructure, data integrity, visualization, and statistics.
+My hunger for learning fuels my continued development, through both dedicated training and seeking out new challenges.

-I continually invest in improving my production capability through training and new challenges.
-I am always keep on a thorough analysis of my data to transform them into impact.
+Impactful insights are my goal.
+I meticulously analyze data to transform it into actionable steps that drive real world results.

-My career goal is to move to a faster paced environment, where such impact has a measurable positive effect in the short term: I want my professional growth to be intertwined with my next company’s growth.
+I thrive in fast-paced environments where my contributions have a measurable, short-term impact.
+I'm eager to join a company whose growth is intricately linked to my own professional development.

 </br>
 </br>